varun053101/GO-TASK/reasoning.md

 in a type-safe way when repositories are implemented.
 And later I added a basic query to verify that sqlc generation works before adding actual repository logic.

+Added basic user queries and regenerated sqlc code to make sure the database layer is ready before using it.